Fond du Lac Campus

 Advising and Registration (A&R)

 Students must complete placement testing (or have incoming college-level math and/or English credits) prior to completing their Pre-Advising Session and Questionnaire.
 The information provided in the questionnaire, along with your placement test results (if applicable), will be sent to your academic advisor.
-Students will be contacted to schedule a one-on-one virtual Advising & Registration meeting, during which you will enroll in your fall 2021 classes.
+Students will be contacted to schedule a one-on-one virtual Advising & Registration meeting, during which you will enroll in your first semester classes.
 Meetings will be held via Microsoft Teams video chat.

 New Student Orientation